durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 <img src="{{site.baseurl}}/assets/images/post_5/num_spheres.png" alt="apollonian-growth" style="width:50%">
 </figure>

 As you increase the generations of this fractal, the number of spheres increases exponentially.
-Here's just the spheres which make up the 6th generation.
+Here are the spheres which make up the 6th generation shown by themselves:

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_5/last_gen_6.png" alt="apollonian-packing-6-only" style="width:100%">
 <figcaption align = "center"><b>Even after 1000 reflections, the light rays are getting stuck between spheres <br>(note the dark shadows between nearby spheres).</b></figcaption>
 </figure>

-This kind of sucks, and although it's certainly possible to plot these sphere packings at high fractal generations, I'm being maximally dumb here, and using essentially no tricks to speed things up.
-Ray tracing is also just known for being slow.
-Tons of rays just get stuck inside this massive sphere of spheres – that's all the black regions between them.
+This kind of sucks, and although it's certainly possible to plot these sphere packings at high fractal generations, I'm being maximally dumb here -- using essentially no tricks to speed things up.
+Ray tracing is known for being slow, and for our sphere packing, tons of rays just get stuck bouncing around between the collection of spheres – that's what all the jet black regions between them are.

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_5/other_persons_apollonian.png" alt="apollonian-simple" style="width:100%">